Pearl Jam – 'Gigaton' review

 While ‘Gigaton’ features threads of similarity to 2009’s ‘Backspacer’, which boasted acid tenderness, and 2002’s ‘Riot Act’, which was all furious punk medleys, those magical moments do feel a little fleeting on this record.
 A handful of great songs might not be quite enough to sustain a new listener, or placate an older one.

 ‘Gigaton’’s saving grace?
 There’s plenty of malcontent here, even if Vedder leaping from amps might be a thing of youthful memory.
 Here his well-honed, biting lyrics signal fury at a world that seems to have lost its way entirely.
 The political climate comes into fire and references to grief and loss abound.
 A resonating line from ‘Comes And Goes’: ‘It’s all vivisection in the end’.
-Peral Jam have, undoubtedly, as pioneers and figures that have shaped rock history, earned the right to make whatever the fuck they like.
+Pearl Jam have, undoubtedly, as pioneers and figures that have shaped rock history, earned the right to make whatever the fuck they like.
 But the question is whether anyone is still listening any more?
 With this multi-faceted record, the answer is likely yes.
 It just won’t change your life.

 Details: